 What can I do with a degree in Music?

-Through their Music degree, graduates develop a valuable set of skills that are transferrable to a range of careers, including:
+Through their Music degree graduates develop a valuable set of transferable skills that includes:

-- Working effectively in groups of differently talented people
+- Collaborating effectively in groups of differently talented people

 - Time management, planning and organisation.

 Opportunities to apply your learning outside the classroom are available in this major.
 Undertaking an internship, for example, can deepen your skillset, awareness of others, working knowledge, and employability.

 As a Music graduate you can pursue work:

 - As a freelance performer, composer, arranger, producer, technician, event manager

 - Contracting to groups like a cathedral choir, an orchestra or touring theatre production

 - In Arts organisations such as Toi Māori Aotearoa or public bodies such as the Ministry for Culture and Heritage

 - Teaching in schools in Aotearoa New Zealand and overseas